Level3AI-hub/Safuverse/SafuAcademy/README.md

 ## Frontend Application

-The SafuCourse platform is live at [academy.safuverse.com](https://academy.safuverse.com), providing a user-friendly interface for course enrollment, progress tracking, and educational content delivery on BNB Chain.
+The SafuAcademyy platform is live at [academy.safuverse.com](https://academy.safuverse.com), providing a user-friendly interface for course enrollment, progress tracking, and educational content delivery on BNB Chain.

 ### Frontend Status

 The frontend application is **fully implemented** and operational.
-The `frontend/` directory contains the complete source code for the SafuCourse web application.
+The `frontend/` directory contains the complete source code for the SafuAcademyy web application.

 **Live Application**: [academy.safuverse.com](https://academy.safuverse.com)

 ### Frontend Technology Stack

-The SafuCourse frontend is built with modern web technologies:
+The SafuAcademyy frontend is built with modern web technologies:

 - **Framework**: React 18.2.0 with TypeScript
 - **Build Tool**: Vite 5.2.11 for fast, modern development